Medical contribution by Robert Setton, M.D.

 When should I stop taking birth control pills if I am trying to conceive?

 Whether you have been on the pill for 6 months or 10 years, many women resume a normal menstrual cycle within 1 to 2 months after stopping birth control pills.
-Once you go off the pill, your body should go back to ovulating.
+Once you go off of the pill, your body should go back to ovulating.
 If your menstrual cycle doesn’t resume within 2 months of stopping birth control, contact your Gynecologist.

-If a woman under the age of 35 has been unable to conceive after 1 year after discontinuing use of birth control, or if a woman 35 years or older has been trying to conceive for 6 months without getting pregnant, she should consult a fertility specialist.
+If a woman under the age of 35 has been unable to conceive after 1 year after discontinuing use of birth control, or if a woman 35 years or older has been trying to conceive for 6 months without getting pregnant, she should consult a fertility specialist

 Why do infertility patients need to take birth control pills?

-“When you’re doing IVF, you want to recruit a lot of follicles (the fluid sacs in the ovaries that contain the eggs).
-If you don’t have that suppression of your ovaries, some follicles may already start to grow before you’re ready to start injections, says Setton.
-“The pill provides the necessary synchronization among follicle growth, ultimately increasing the number of mature eggs,” Setton adds.
+“When you’re doing IVF, you want to recruit as many follicles as possible (the fluid sacs in the ovaries that contain the eggs),” shares Dr. Gannon.
+“If you don’t have the initial suppression of your ovaries from birth control pills, some follicles may start to grow before you’re ready to start injections.
+The pill provides the necessary synchronization among follicles, ultimately increasing the number of mature eggs retrieved.”

 Why do women who are freezing their eggs to preserve their future fertility need to take birth control pills?

-Similar to during infertility treatment, women who want to freeze their eggs will use birth control pills to help time the start of their cycle and help follicles grow at the same rate.
+Similar to women undergoing infertility treatment, women who want to freeze their eggs will use birth control pills to help time the start of their cycle and help follicles grow at the same rate.
 Birth control pills can also be used to manipulate your cycle based on when you want the egg retrieval to take place.

-For women who have been on birth control pills for many years and want to freeze their eggs, in some cases it may be recommended that you stop the pill for a short period of time prior to undergoing an egg freezing cycle.
+For women who have been on birth control pills for many years and want to freeze their eggs, it may be recommended that you stop the pill for a short period of time prior to undergoing an egg freezing cycle.
 In these cases, the ovaries may be over-suppressed from the prolonged pill use and relieving the ovaries of that suppression allows for a more robust response to injections.

-Follow this link to learn more about freezing your eggs.
+Learn more about freezing your eggs.

-Editor’s note: This blog was originally published in August 2016, and has been updated for accuracy and comprehensiveness as of February 2021.
+Editor’s note: This blog was originally published in August 2016, and has been updated for accuracy and comprehensiveness as of March 2024.